mikelalda/hoverboard_robot/README.md

   docker run --name melodic-robot -it --rm --net=host hoverboard_robot:melodic
   ```

 ## Hoverboard firmware hack

 The firmware hack is done in VS Code by Platfor IO using the code of [EFeru/hoverboard-firmware-hack-FOC]([linkurl](https://github.com/EFeru/hoverboard-firmware-hack-FOC)) repository.
 Main steps to upload the firmware:

 - Install Platform IO to VS Code
 - Open the [project](https://github.com/EFeru/hoverboard-firmware-hack-FOC) mentioned above
+- Build the project.
+- Load the project to

 ## Hoverboard control check